LiZi-77/pepper_handover/README.md

-#Introduction
+# Introduction
-    ##Handover_py :
+## Handover_py :
     This is the program that can be run in Choregraphe directly.
-    ##python_box_code:
+## python_box_code:
-      This is the detailed python code for each python script box in choregraphe.
+    This program uses 4 python script box, and here is the detailed python code for each of them in Choregraphe.